-Water Recycling/Reuse and rainwater harvesting:
+Water Recycling/Reuse and water harvesting:

-To ensure that the uses associated with treated gray water, treated black water and rainwater are always supplied (e.g. so that the tanks can continuously discharge) the system should be complemented by another source of water supply.
+To ensure that the uses associated with treated gray water, treated black water and harvested water are always supplied (e.g. so that the tanks can continuously discharge) the system should be complemented by another source of water supply.